sprestage/tech-octoblog/source/_posts/2013-12-02-my-personal-git-command-reference.markdown

 ### New branch exists on remote
 #### New branches on github
-So, your teammate has been working on a new branch they just created and then commited to github.
+So, your teammate has been working on a new branch they just created and then committed to github.
 You now want to start working locally on that new branch.
 ```
   $ git fetch origin bug-request-id
   $ git checkout bug-request-id